 I am not saying that it is essential to understand every single customs rule and regulation for each destination country/territory in detail.
 Don’t worry, most express service providers can support you with any detailed or complex questions you may have here.
 But it could be a good idea to have an overview of the basic rules before you offer your products to your customer in a certain overseas market.

 Regardless of the system you are faced with, the efficiency of the process depends in large part on having accurate information.
 For example, you should start thinking about the kinds of documentation will you need to provide.
 If you can complete this next step accurately then you are well on your way to success – my other points are just secondary in nature:

 - Think of preparing for your shipment as you would prepare for a holiday

 - Take note of as much detail as you can

 Preparing to ship products is quite similar to preparing yourself for a holiday.
-Before you travel to a country there are certain checks you have to make.
+Before you travel to a country/territory there are certain checks you have to make.
 You will check whether you need a passport, visa, or vaccinations.
-Depending on the destination you may also check the country’s website to make sure there are not any security warnings or any other conditions you need to meet.
+Depending on the destination you may also check the country/territory’s website to make sure there are not any security warnings or any other conditions you need to meet.
 Shipping abroad is a bit similar.
-All you need to do is a little research before you ship your products to the country in question.
+All you need to do is a little research before you ship your products to the country/territory in question.